ashwinbhaskar/aerospike-migration/README.md

-# segmentation-migration
+# aerospike-migration

-A CLI application to migrate segmentation data from postgres to aero-spike
+A CLI application to migrate aerospike data from postgres to aero-spike

 ## Usage